xinity/custom-gitlab/CONTRIBUTING.md

 1. Fork the project into your personal space on GitLab.com
 1. Create a feature branch, branch away from `master`
 1. Write code and charts changes.
-1. If deemed necessary, provide MR to the [Cloud Native GitLab containers][CNG].
+1. If deemed necessary, provide MR to the [Cloud Native GitLab images][images].
     - Provide the related Issue and MR link from that repository.
 1. [Generate a changelog entry with `bin/changelog`][changelog]
 1. If you have multiple commits please combine them into a few logically